diegohdb/diegohdb/README.md

 :earth_americas: Brazil

-:beetle: Quality Assurance Engineer Consulting at [B3](http://www.b3.com.br/pt_br/) | [GFT Technologies](https://www.gft.com/br/pt/index/)
+:beetle: Senior Quality Assurance Engineer Consulting at [Avenue8](https://www.avenue8.com/) | [Jobsity](https://www.jobsity.com/)

-:man_technologist: +3 years of experience working with mobile software and performance testing
+:man_technologist: +4 years of experience working with mobile software, web, API and performance testing

-:computer: Working with testing of finance solutions
+:computer: Working with testing of real state modernization

 :books: Self-learner and thirsty of knowledge.
-Learning about Deep Learning/Machine Learning and Software Testing
+Learning about Finance and Software Testing

 :seedling: Trying to create something meaningful as a person and professional